wp-plugins/publish-to-schedule/readme.txt

 == Changelog ==

+= 4.0.02 =
+* Fixed 1 mistyping on configuration screen.

 = 4.0.01 =
 * Some little changes on configuration screen.

 = 4.0.00 =
 * As requested, now it is possible to choose how many posts will be scheduled each day.